-(2) CNC distributes the TSN QoS requirements and TSN scheduling parameters to 5G virtual bridge via TSN AF.
+(2) CNC distributes the TSN QoS requirements and TSN scheduling parameters to 5GS Bridge via TSN AF.

 The PCF mapping table provides a mapping from TSN QoS information (see TS 23.503 [45], clauses 6.2.1.2 and 6.1.3.23) to 5GS QoS profile.
-Based on trigger from TSN AF, the PCF may trigger PDU session modification procedure to establish a new 5G QoS flow or use the pre-configured 5QI for 5G QoS Flow for the requested traffic class according to the selected QoS policies and the TSN AF traffic requirements.
+Based on trigger from TSN AF, the PCF may trigger PDU session modification procedure to establish a new 5G QoS Flow or use the pre-configured 5QI for 5G QoS Flow for the requested traffic class according to the selected QoS policies and the TSN AF traffic requirements.

 Figure 5.28.4-1 illustrates the functional distribution of the mapping tables.